raufie/timeyourweb_merge/README.md

 ## How to use
-Just put all the csv files downloaded from timeyourweb extension in this folder Next run the script, make sure all the dependencies are resolved The script will ask for the year you want to merge the data of..
-Put the year in and that's it.
+Just put all the csv files downloaded from timeyourweb extension in this folder Next run the script, make sure all the dependencies are resolved and only timeyourweb csv files are in the folder

 ## Dependencies